-The PRIMOS operating system is exceptionally responsive and provides direct and immediate control because it is effectively embedded in the virtual address space shared by all users.
+The PRIMOS operating system is exceptionally responsive, providing direct and immediate control because it is effectively embedded in the virtual address space that all users share.
 It is an integral part of each user's process, and executes for all users at the same time.
-The shared, re-entrant embedded design of the PRIMOS operating system allows it to service user requests with minimum overhead and delay.
+The shared, reentrant embedded design of the PRIMOS operating system allows it to service user requests with minimum overhead and delay.
 Users can access an operating system resource in no more time than it takes a user program to call a subroutine.